riffomonas/RR_R25_2014/research_plan.md

   history; branches
 * **Case study 4:** Scenario that describes that there is a continuum of reproducibility ranging from an electronic document that details what you've done versus a document that has the actual analysis embeded within it.
+This is a transition to the next autotutorial
 * **Extend:** take the most recently published paper in your lab and write a document describing how a figure was generated